As Facebook, Instagram and WhatsApp go down, here's what we know about the social media outage so far

 Facebook went on to purchase WhatsApp in February 2014 for a whopping $19 billion.

-The Big Tech behemoth has been facing increased criticism recently, with the Wall Street Journal publishing a series of investigations into the company’s exposing the suppression of internal research which found that its sites like Instagram were causing considerable harm to teenagers.
+The Big Tech behemoth has been facing increased criticism recently, with The Wall Street Journal publishing a series of investigations into the company’s suppression of internal research which found that its sites like Instagram were causing considerable harm to teenagers.